 What are virtual credit cards?

 A virtual credit card is a unique credit card number that's generated by your credit card issuer so that you can make an online purchase.
-It masks your true credit card number and only works once, keeping your account secure from data breaches, fraudulent use, and other compromises.
+It masks your true credit card number by creating a new number and expiration for each transaction, so the number used only works once.
+This keeps your account secure from data breaches, fraudulent use, and other compromises.

 If you're concerned about your digital security, you'll naturally want to know if virtual credit cards are safe.
 Since they're only used once and not directly tied to your credit card, they're actually safer than using your true credit card number.
 The merchant never has access to your real credit card number, expiration date, or CVV code.